anthonycorletti/hotbox/README.md

 - Learning about MicroVMs
 - Rapid prototyping
 - Running your own CI environments
-- Running Cron jobs, backend APIs, etc (_really anything you can run in a Docker container can be run in a Firecracker MicroVM, deployed with Hotbox!_)
+- Running Cron jobs, backend APIs, etc (_really anything you can run in a Docker container can be run in a Firecracker MicroVM, deployed with hotbox!_)
 - Making your own serverless platform
 - Definitely not production... yet!